Aziz Feyzi Pirinççizâde: Later life

-Following he was a facilitator of massacres and resettlements of the Kurdish population.
+Following the suppression of the Sheikh Said rebellion, he was a facilitator of massacres and resettlements of the Kurdish population.
 He was the Minister of Public Works during Revolutionary Government under Fevzi Çakmak, again in the Government of Ali Fethi from November 1924 to March 1925.
 In May 1927, he was awarded the Independence Medal by Abdulhalik Renda, at the time the speaker of the Grand National Assembly of Turkey.

 Family

 Aziz Feyzi was the son of Arif Pirinççizâde, the father of the politician Vefik Pirinççioğlu and the uncle of Ziya Gökalp.